EliteFarmers/Website/README.md

 To create a production version of your app, follow these steps.

-1. Follow steps `1-5` of the above development steps, you should then have a `.env.production` file to edit.
+1. Follow steps `1-4` of the above development steps, you should then have a `.env` file to edit.

-2. Edit your new `.env.production` to use the port `3000` (or one of your choice, but be sure to change the port directive in the docker-compose-prod file as well).
+2. Edit your `.env` file for use in production.
+Probably use the port `3000` (or one of your choice, but be sure to change the port directive in the docker-compose-prod file as well).

     ```
     ORIGIN="http://localhost:3000"
     PUBLIC_HOST_URL="http://localhost:3000"
     ```

-    Ensure that you have the port `3000` redirect uri in the Discord application settings on the developer panel mentioned above.
+    Ensure that you have the port `3000` redirect uri in the Discord application settings on the developer panel mentioned above if you want to test locally.

+    You might also want to set `EXTERNAL_NETWORK=true` if the API project is running in the same docker network.

 3. Start up the production build with the following command:
     ```
-    docker-compose -f docker-compose-prod.yaml up --build -d
+    docker-compose up --build -d
     ```
     You can now navigate to http://localhost:3000/ to view the site.

 In order to deploy this site to an actual domain name, you'd have to change the `ORIGIN` and `PUBLIC_HOST_URL` to your domain name, and follow a tutorial elsewhere and point to this address with something like nginx.
+(Also add your domain name to Discord OAuth urls).

 If you have questions, feel free to join the [support Discord server](https://elitebot.dev/support)!